mariehein/ARGOS-metric-for-anomaly-detection/README.md

 This repository contains the code for the following paper:

+*How to pick the best anomaly detector?*
-*Data-driven optimization of weakly supervised anomaly detection* By Marie Hein, Gregor Kasieczka, Michael Krämer, Louis Moureaux, Alexander Mück, Tobias Quadfasel and David Shih.
+By Marie Hein, Gregor Kasieczka, Michael Krämer, Louis Moureaux, Alexander Mück and David Shih.

 ## Structure of the repository
 In addition to the code used to produce the paper runs, there are two folders in this repository: